 The open category is for drone flights with a low risk.
 This category is divided in 3 sub-categories:

-- A2 (up to 2 kilograms, class identification label 2): fly close to people;
+- A2 (up to 2 kilograms, class identification label 2): must keep at least 50 metres horizontal distance from people;

 If you fly a lightweight drone and you do not fly near crowds, in general the following conditions apply: